Getting a WCPL Library Card

 • proof of current address (Proof of current address includes a driver’s license, personalized checkbooks, or bills mailed to current residences.)

-You may register for a library card at any Wayne County Public Library location, and one card works at all branches.
+You may register for a library card at any Wayne County Public Library location and one card works at all branches.

 New Library card holders may check out up to four items with their new card.
-On following visits, card holders may checkout up to 30 items.
+On following visits, card holders may check out up to 30 items.
 Access to digital resources begins immediately after a library card is activated.

 Can my child have their own library card?